 The most common symptoms of Goodpasture’s syndrome are given below:

-As the conditions move to severity, other symptoms may occur, which include coughing up blood and a burning feeling while urinating.
+Burning urination is not a typical symptom of Goodpasture’s syndrome and usually suggests another condition such as a urinary tract infection.
 Over time, symptoms of kidney involvement may result in the haematuria (blood in your pee), proteinuria (protein in urine), and decline in blood cell count (anaemia).

 In case your symptoms get worse or if new symptoms appear, let your health experts know right away.
 If it is left untreated, the syndrome can contribute to severe lung damage and kidney failure.